-Space is limited for each Workshop, so be sure to register early to save your spot!
+Space is limited, so be sure to REGISTER EARLY to save your spot!

 Our Color Forecasting Workshops give you the opportunity to interpret, create, forecast, and select color directions with the goal of enhancing services and manufactured goods.
 By collaborating with experts from all industries and across Europe, we better identify the direction of color and design trends.
 Then you can interpret this information for your specific industry.

 Participants come prepared to engage in the discussion by contributing one important directional Color Story and six supporting color directions.
 As a registered attendee, CMG will provide you with a detailed worksheet to aid in your preparation.
 You will collaborate with other Workshop attendees to share your ideas on what is shaping color, the driving influences behind color directions, and the colors you see coming to market in 2024 and beyond.